rokkys/rokkys/README.md

 <div align="left">

- 🔭 I’m currently working on **Advanced Automation Frameworks**
+ 🔭 I’m currently working on **Advanced Automation Frameworks** 🔭 Recently completed Python, Panda based automation framework to validate snowflakes data migration project.
+Other technologies used are jenkins, maven, Dockers, Pods and openshift.

  🌱 I’m currently learning more about **Cloud Computing and Big Data**